-- A. No less than Up to ninety (90%) percent of the principal amount of public art contribution generated by any particular building project shall be expended on the site of that project, unless the City Council votes specifically otherwise to redirect the funds for other public art purposes.
+A. No less than Up to ninety (90%) percent of the principal amount of public art contribution generated by any particular building project shall be expended on the site of that project, unless the City Council votes specifically otherwise to redirect the funds for other public art purposes.

-Unless the City Council votes specifically otherwise to redirect the funds for other public art purposes, and telest 75% of the principal amount of the public art contribution generated by any particular building project shall be expended for public art on the site of the project, unless subject to the exemption in section 1.1704, with remaining funds placed in the Public Art Trust for maintenance as described in 1.1708, or for other public art purposes.
+Consider instead: Unless the City Council votes specifically otherwise to redirect funds for other public art purposes, at least 75% of the principal amount of the public art contribution generated by any particular building project shall be expended for public art on the site of the project with remaining funds placed in the Public Art Trust for maintenance as described in 1.1708 or other public art purposes.

-The remaining funds should be kept in the general Public Art Trust without designation for a particular project, to be dispersed at the direction of the City Council with advice from the PARC - B. In determining the selection of any public art project, the City Council will consider the recommendations of the Public Art Review Committee (PARC), may: - Refer the question to any agency of a public, non-profit or private nature which might be selected by the City Council for an advisory report, or; - Refer the question to a standing committee for public art which may be created by the City Council under such terms and conditions as it may establish, or; - 3.
-Create an ad hoc committee for any particular public art project under such terms as the Council may establish, or; - or seek such other advisory recommendation as the City Council deems appropriate. - C. Upon the authorization by the City Council of a public arts project, the administrative and financial implementation of that authorization shall be performed by the administrative officials of the City. - D. The Trustees of Trust Funds shall disburse funds from the Public Art Trust in amounts and at times as shall be specified in one or more written requests from the City Manager acting pursuant to authorization of the City Council.
-Each request shall identity the amount(s) requested, the purpose of the expenditure, and the public art project or public art concerning which the expenditure pertains and be accompanied by a copy of the Council authorization.
+- B. In determining the selection of any public art project, the City Council will consider the recommendations of the Public Art Review Committee (PARC), may: - 1.
+Refer the question to any agency of a public, non-profit or private nature which might be selected by the City Council for an advisory report, or; - 2.
+Refer the question to a standing committee for public art which may be created by the City Council under such terms and conditions as it may establish, or; - 3.
+Create an ad hoc committee for any particular public art project under such terms as the Council may establish, or; - 4. or seek such other advisory recommendation as the City Council deems appropriate. - C. Upon the authorization by the City Council of a public arts project, the administrative and financial implementation of that authorization shall be performed by the administrative officials of the City.